athornton/JupyterCon-2018-talk/talk.rst

 * Over one trillion photometric measures of celestial sources.
 * Reduced catalogue (which most people will use):

-  * Smaller than image collection--order of 50 PB.
+  * Smaller than image collection: order of 15 PB.
   * Tens of billions of (complex-structured) rows in a database.

 ----